MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 Configuration Manager provides a driver catalog that you can use to manage the Windows device drivers in your Configuration Manager environment.
-Use the driver catalog to import device drivers into Configuration Manager, to group them in packages, and to distribute those packages to distribution points where you can access them when you deploy an OS.
-Device drivers can be used when you install the full IS on the destination computer and when you use Windows PE in a boot image.
+Use the driver catalog to import device drivers into Configuration Manager, to group them in packages, and to distribute those packages to distribution points.
+Device drivers can be used when you install the full OS on the destination computer and when you use Windows PE in a boot image.
 Windows device drivers consist of a setup information (INF) file and any additional files that are required to support the device.
 When you deploy an OS, Configuration Manager obtains the hardware and platform information for the device from its INF file.

 ## <a name="BKMK_DriverCategories"></a> Device driver categories

 When you import device drivers, you can assign the device drivers to a category.
 Device driver categories help group similarly used device drivers together in the driver catalog.
-For example, you can assign all network adapter device drivers to a specific category.
-Then, when you create a task sequence that includes the [Auto Apply Drivers](/sccm/osd/understand/task-sequence-steps#BKMK_AutoApplyDrivers) step, you can specify a category of device drivers.
+For example, set all network adapter device drivers to a specific category.
+Then, when you create a task sequence that includes the [Auto Apply Drivers](/sccm/osd/understand/task-sequence-steps#BKMK_AutoApplyDrivers) step, specify a category of device drivers.
 Configuration Manager then scans the hardware and selects the applicable drivers from that category to stage on the system for Windows Setup to use.